chryket/moak/docs/about/governance.md

 The [College of Teachers](/about/working_groups#college-of-teachers) is responsible for the application of the curriculum and the day-to-day to running of the school.

-Different sub-committees and working groups fulfil vital roles and functions that keep the school working as a vibrant collective.
+Different sub-committees and working groups fulfill vital roles and functions that keep the school working as a vibrant collective.
 Parents are encouraged to become involved.

-Michael Oak is a Waldorf school of excellence, offering inspiration and leadership in Education.

-Michael Oak is a registered independent school and a member of the Independent Schools Association in South Africa (ISASA).

 The school is governed by a Board of Trustees comprising parents and teachers.
-The College of Teachers serves the pedagogical needs of the school and essentially fulfils the role of school principal.
+The College of Teachers serves the pedagogical needs of the school and essentially fulfills the role of school principal.

-There are sixteen Waldorf schools in South Africa registered with the S.A.
-Federation of Waldorf Schools, and well over 1000 of these schools throughout the world, with many opening every year.

-### Mission
+## Mission

 Michael Oak Waldorf School seeks to awaken the whole child towards creative responsibility, developing confident, balanced individuals empowered to work with the challenges of today and tomorrow.